Oklahoma liquor license and insurance requirements

 This is to say, just because Oklahoma doesn't have dram shop laws, it doesn't mean you're totally off the hook for your customers' actions, so it's smart to have insurance that covers those liabilities.

-How NEXT helps Oklahoma businesses
+How NEXT helps support Oklahoma bar and restaurant owners

 About the author